Staff Profile

 • Hand Therapist for the Southern Districts Rugby Club

+George graduated from his physiotherapy degree at Western Sydney University.
 George leads a team of experienced hand therapists all working together in a professional and supportive working environment.
 He consults at both our Kogarah and Sutherland Rooms.

 In addition to his full clinical load, he has also lectured at both Western Sydney University and the University of Technology.
 He works very closely with our local hand specialists.